Gin Drinkers Line: 9 December: Japanese sneak attack

 On 9 December, Japanese advance scouts of the 228th Regiment headed towards Tai Mo Shan, and discovered that British defences were weak at "225 High Ground" near Shing Mun Redoubt and Shing Mun Reservoir.
 The high ground dominated all positions of the western portion of the Line.
 Therefore, the Japanese advanced a sneak attack.

 At 21:00 that evening, the lieutenant in charge and ten elite soldiers began the sneak attack.
 Combat engineers successfully breached the barbed wire and destroyed bunkers.
-By 07:00 on 10 December, they had taken the high ground and 27 POWs, opening a breach in the Line.
+By 7:00 on 10 December, they had taken the high ground and 27 POWs, opening a breach in the Line.
 The success surprised Japanese commanders who had thought at least a month was required to break the British defences, and thereby diverted more forces from mainland China to boost manpower.
 They also thought that a premature breakthrough would lead to rear forces and artillery troops falling behind, but ultimately agreed to launch a general assault.

 10 December: general assault

 Japanese forces then opened a two-pronged assault on the Gin Drinkers Line.
 By the next day, they had already claimed Kam Shan and Tate's Cairn.
 Major General Christopher Maltby knew that the position was untenable and at noon decided to withdraw the garrison to Hong Kong Island to preserve its strength, signalling the defeat of the Line.
 Defenders to the west of the Line began retreating towards the island at 20:00.
 The Rajput Battalion stayed behind as a rear guard, only retreating on the morning of 13 December towards Devil's Peak and Lei Yue Mun towards Hong Kong Island.
 This was also the final retreat of British forces from the Kowloon Peninsula.
+At the end, out of the 43 men stationed at the Shing Mun Redoubt, 3 were killed, 27 captured, and 13 fled.